myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-compatibility-dot-net-core-three.md

 ## The implementation

-Our implementation has two parts, our service provider factory to inject our multi-tenant container and the configuration callback which registers the tenant specific serivices.
+Our implementation has two parts

+1. Our service provider factory to inject our multi-tenant container
+2. The configuration callback which registers the tenant specific serivices.

 ### MultiTenantServiceProviderFactory